seanstory/ddos-detect/README.md

 and start (optionally) kafka and zookeeper - forwarding the logs inside the install directory, and printing out the PIDs at which your servers are running.

-You can then create a topic like: `./target/kafka*/bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic test`
+You can then create a topic like: `./target/kafka*/bin/kafka-topics.sh --topic test --create --replication-factor 1 --partitions 10 --zookeeper localhost:2181`

+To clean up, remember to `rm -r /tmp/kafka-logs`